8 Recent Times Luxury Fashion Brands Used African Designs Without Including Africans

 3. Louis Vuitton's exorbitant Basotho blankets

 Earlier this year, the famous brand debuted a line of colorful, printed blankets as part of their menswear collection.
-The blankets, which were a carbon copy of Basotho blankets—which have deep cultural meaning for Basotho people—sold for R33,000.
+The blankets, which carbon copies of Basotho blankets—which possess deep cultural meaning for Basotho people—sold for R33,000.
 While the same items are commonly sold locally for under R1,000.
 The blankets ended up selling out in South Africa, leading many Basotho to call out the brand for capitalizing off of their culture without involving Basotho citizens.

 Louis vuitton selling basotho's blankets like cakes pic.twitter.com/RDdFuzdCaI

 Louis Vuitton is not new to this either, the label also released a range of Maasai-inspired clothing in 2012, called Maasai.
 As you probably guessed, Maasai people were neither consulted nor compensated for this designs.